Women's suffrage in India: Provincial progress (1919–1929)

 In April 1922, the Kingdom of Mysore's Legislative Council granted women's suffrage, followed by approval in the province of Burma in June.
 In 1923, four women, Hari Hadgikson, Avantikabai Gokhale, Bachubai Lotvala, and Naidu, were elected to the Bombay City Corporation.
 That year, the United Provinces Legislative Council unanimously granted women's suffrage and the Rajkot State not only granted full universal suffrage but elected two women to serve on the Council.
 As the princely kingdoms were not bound by the restriction for women standing for election, Rajkot became the first place in India where a woman was elected to the council.
 In 1924, the Kingdom of Cochin followed suit eliminating the sex disqualification for voting and standing in an election.
-When the Muddiman Committee came to India to assess the implementation and progress made on the implementation of the Act of 1919, the wife of Deep Narayan Singh stressed to the Committee women's desire to participate in the legislature.
+When the Muddiman Committee came to India to assess the implementation and progress made on the implementation of the Government of India Act 1919, the wife of Deep Narayan Singh stressed to the Committee women's desire to participate in the legislature.
 The Committee made no change to implementation by provincial authorisation, but did recommend that the bill be reformed to allow women to be elected to legislative positions.
 Before the end of the year, Assam Province passed a woman's suffrage resolution.

 The National Council of Women in India was established in 1925.
 It was led by Lady Meherbai Tata and most of its members were among the elite classes.
 An affiliate of the International Council of Women, the group, which included Marahani of Baroda, Tarabai Premchand, Dowager Begum Saheb of Bhopal, and Cornelia Sorabji, strove to maintain connections with the British and focused on petition politics.
 Mithan Lam (née Tata) joined the council and led the legislative committee, which worked to improve the status of women.
 Women's suffrage was passed in the Bengal Presidency in 1925, and was approved in 1926 in Punjab.
 That year, the British Parliament allowed the Government of India to amend the electoral rules granting women the right to become legislative members and Madras granted the right for women to stand in elections for the Provincial Legislative Council.
 Also in 1926, Kamaladevi Chattopadhyay, an active worker in registering women to vote, became the first woman to stand for a legislative seat in the British provinces, but lost by a small margin.